The classic 2 Seater Sofa or 3 Seater Sofa leather sofa is an extremely important part of many peoples homes.

 Just remember to check your cleaning codes and spot test with all of these substances before going for a full clean!

-Read on below for answers to some of the most commonly asked questions when it comes to cleaning a leather couch!
+Read on below for answers to some of the most commonly asked questions when it comes to cleaning a leather couch (click here if you’re dealing with stubborn ink stains)!

 What is the Best Way to Clean a Leather Sofa?